ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/network_sockets.md

 ## Non-blocking operation

-The network-socket API also supports non-blocking operation.
+The network-socket API also supports non-blocking operations.
 The ``set_blocking`` member function changes the state of a socket.
 When a socket is in non-blocking mode, socket operations return ``NSAPI_ERROR_WOULD_BLOCK`` when a transaction cannot be immediately completed.

 To allow efficient use of non-blocking operations, the socket classes provide an ``attach`` member function to register a callback on socket state changes.
 The callback will be called when the socket can successfully receive, send or accept, or when an error occurs.
 The callback may be called spuriously without reason.

-The callback may be called in an interrupt context and should not perform expensive operations such as receive and send calls.
+The callback may be called in an interrupt context and should not perform expensive operations such as receiving and sending calls.